-An ability to analyze the local and global impact of computing on individuals, organizations, and society.
+An ability to analyze the local and global impact of computing on individuals, organizations, and theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices.

 An ability to use current techniques, skills, and tools necessary for computing practice.